pablo-tech/Bayesian-Structure-Learning/README.md

 Scoring is performed by graphoscore.py

-Because Cooper&Herskovits provide a numerical example, their formula (analogous to Decisions Under Uncertainty 2.80) was initially used in scoring, instead of the log version in 2.83 of the book.
+Because Cooper&Herskovits provide a numerical example, their formula (analogous to Decisions Under Uncertainty 2.80) was initially used in scoring.
 For reference, the Cooper&Herskovits is included in this repository.

+The final Log scoring algorithm matches Decisions Under Uncertainty, page 47, formula 2.83

-Thereafter, getLogBayesianScore was defined in graphoscore.py
+Both scoring algorithms are defined in graphoscore.py

+They are compared to each other in graphotest.py

 ### Future work:
+Parallelize computation on Spark